CMB spectral distortions as solutions to the Boltzmann equations

 In our definition, $y$ is calculated independently from the usual Compton $y$ parameter defined in (\ref{def:yc}).
 Let us combine these two $y$ distortions.
 By using Compton $y$ parameter, (\ref{CK:0}) is written as

 The ensemble average of the monopole component of the $y$ becomes

 Therefore the total homogeneous component can be calculated as

-where the baryon bulk velocity and the temperature dipole are cancel if we apply the tight coupling approximation, namely $v=-3i\Theta_1$.
-On the other hand, SZ effect can be also calculated in the above formula if we impose $T_{\rm e}\gg T_\gamma$ and $v\gg \Theta$.
+where the baryon bulk velocity and the temperature dipole are cancel if we apply the tight coupling approximation, that is, $v=-3i\Theta_1$.
+On the other hand, SZ effect can also be calculated in the above formula if we impose $T_{\rm e}\gg T_\gamma$ and $v\gg \Theta$. \fi